Oversized or overweight permits allow particular trucks and trailers to carry more significant weight than their standard counterparts.

 All vehicles carrying oversized loads must have insurance for the cargo.

-The minimum amount of insurance required varies depending on the load being hauled.
+The minimum amount of insurance required varies depending on it being hauled.

 Most companies offer coverage for heavy equipment in the contract.
-Talk to your shipping company for more information regarding shipping insurance and coverage.
+Talk to your company for more information regarding insurance and coverage.

-Many states require a pilot or escort car to accompany oversized loads during transport.
+Many states require a pilot or escort car to accompany oversized loads.

-The purpose of a pilot car is to assist the truck driver carrying the heavy load.
+The purpose of a pilot car is to assist the truck driver in carrying a heavy freight.
 Therefore, the pilot car should always follow behind the primary vehicle.

 Sometimes an additional pilot car is ahead of the truck to guide the other driver along the road.